capital-american/Capital-American-Shaman/src/pages/products/moonwlkr-cbd-cbg-thc-pain-relief-gummies-lime-ginger.md

 Conquer pain with precision and propel your body to new heights of comfort with this dynamic combination of CBD + CBG + THC + Turmeric gummies.

-Launch into a universe of relief, where aches vanish, and you can explore life without limits.

 Blending the benefits of **CBD**, **CBG**, and **THC** offers a comprehensive approach to pain management.

 CBD’s anti-inflammatory and calming attributes, coupled with CBG’s analgesic effects, create a synergy.
 THC, known for its pain-relieving properties, further enhances this trio by engaging with the endocannabinoid system.
 With the added Turmeric, this blend is particularly great for chronic pain conditions.

 #### **What is CBD?**